iree-org/iree/docs/website/docs/developers/performance/profiling-with-tracy.md

 Run Tracy capture (`iree-tracy-capture`) to collect the trace | If device!=host (e.g. Android), [set up TCP port forwarding](#running-the-tracy-capture-cli-connecting-and-saving-profiles). | Same
 Build IREE's own tests and benchmark suites with Tracy instrumentation | [As above](#build-iree-device-binaries-with-tracy-instrumentation-clients), CMake: set `IREE_ENABLE_RUNTIME_TRACING`. | [Also need](#additional-steps-for-sampling) the CMake setting `IREE_BYTECODE_MODULE_FORCE_LLVM_SYSTEM_LINKER` so that `--iree-llvmcpu-link-embedded=false` will be passed to `iree-compile`.

+NOTE: If are using a `pip` release of IREE, it probably comes with a Tracy-enabled runtime already.
+You can select it by setting the `IREE_PY_RUNTIME=tracy` environment variable.
+Next time you run the IREE runtime, you should see the following message printed to stderr:
+'-- Using Tracy runtime (IREE_PY_RUNTIME=tracy)'.

 ## Install dependencies

 ### Do you need capstone-next?